verestv/Data_Engineering/README.md

 ## 9. Verifying Data

-Use `SELECT` statements to verify that the data has been loaded successfully.
+Use `SELECT` statements to verify that the data has been loaded successfully -> located in select_from_tables.txt